wooseopkim/publish-refs/README.md

-# Publish Tags Workflow
+# Publish Refs Workflow

 ## Summary

-This is a GitHub Actions workflow to publish images built from the given tags of a GitHub repository.
+This is a GitHub Actions workflow to publish images built from the given refs of a GitHub repository.

 ## User Guide